ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 The recommendations for behavior are:
-- If proof fetching is enabled, do not delete an SCT until it has had a proof resolving it to a STH.
+- If proof fetching is enabled, do not delete an SCT until it has had a proof resolving it to an STH.
-- If proof fetching continually fails for a SCT, do not make the item eligible for deletion of the SCT until it has been released, multiple times, via SCT Feedback
+- If proof fetching continually fails for an SCT, do not make the item eligible for deletion of the SCT until it has been released, multiple times, via SCT Feedback
-- If proof fetching continually fails for a STH, do not make the item eligible for deletion until it has been queued for release to an auditor of last resort
+- If proof fetching continually fails for an STH, do not make the item eligible for deletion until it has been queued for release to an auditor of last resort
 - Do not dequeue entries to an auditor of last resort if reporting